-For example, knowing that they have to consult a manager, who needs to go to an executive for approval even of small changes often hinders the desire of regular team members to suggest improvements and keeps them stuck doing the same thing over and over again.
+For example, knowing that they have to consult a manager who needs to go to an executive for approval, even small changes often hinder regular team members' desire to suggest improvements and keeps them stuck doing the same thing repeatedly.

 What is Shared Leadership?

-Leaders who are driven by the shared leadership principle radiate knowledge and aim to provide transparency to their team.
+Leaders are driven by the shared leadership principle radiate knowledge and aim to provide transparency to their team.
 They give the whole picture to the team for the sake of better collaboration.
-Sharing ideas is encouraged and the leader ensures that there is a secure environment for this to blossom.
+Sharing ideas is encouraged, and the leader ensures a secure environment for this to blossom.

 The greatest benefit of sharing leadership is that a capable and motivated team can deliver a greater amount of value in a shorter period of time when they are provided with more flexibility of action and are not limited by too much bureaucracy.

-You need to encourage collaboration and provide feedback to your team on a regular basis.
+You need to encourage collaboration and provide feedback to your team regularly.

 Implementing Shared Leadership in Lean Environment

-Help each person understand how they fit in the value generation process and assist them in identifying and polishing their individual value contribution.
+Help each person understand how they fit in the value generation process and identify and polish their individual value contribution.

 Be watchful for organizational silos and push out the silo mentality for the sake of improving collaboration.
 You don’t want the “this is not my job” attitude in your team, so be sure to get your whole team on the same page.